 When a student is believed to have made a threat of harm to another student, a teacher or other school personnel, the school or district will take appropriate steps to investigate the alleged incident and take appropriate disciplinary and legal action as necessary.
+Part of this process is a threat assessment.
 A threat assessment is a team approach.
 It involves evaluating the threat and the circumstances surrounding the threat.
 The purpose of the threat assessment is to determine if the person poses a threat to others and/or self, determine the level of threat, and take preventive and corrective action as necessary.